Have you ever wondered about how many types of marketing prevail in this world? It’s astonishing!

 18. Affiliate marketing

 Affiliate marketing is when an online retailer pays a website for each consumer they refer by promoting any of the online retailers’ products.
-The website, also referred to as an affiliate, will only be rewarded when their marketing produces a sale.
+The website, also referred to as an affiliate, will only be rewarded when its marketing produces a sale.
 Thus, the more successful the affiliate marketing is, the more the affiliate will get paid.

 19. Acquisition Marketing

-Acquisition marketing is one of the umbrella types of marketing that incorporates techniques and strategies of other forms of marketing, but focuses on how to convert certain marketing advantages into sales.
+Acquisition marketing is one of the umbrella types of marketing that incorporates techniques and strategies of other forms of marketing but focuses on how to convert certain marketing advantages into sales.
 Basically, the emphasis is on generating leads from the results from inbound marketing driving web traffic, including content, social media, and search engine marketing.

 20. Customized marketing

 Just as it sounds, customized marketing centers around producing customer-specific messages.
-The reasoning being, the more relevant a company can be to an individual, the greater the chance of a sale.
+The reasoning being, that the more relevant a company can be to an individual, the greater the chance of a sale.
 There is simply no doubt behind the fact that personalized marketing is incredibly effective – when a person related personally to an ad, he/she buys it!